Supplier Standards Code of Conduct

 6. Environmental Sustainability

 Hino values accountable and transparent business practices that allow a business to operate in a socially responsible manner.
-As such, compliance with this Code is expected and its standards implemented into the business practices and supply chains of all suppliers/contractors engaged by Hino.
+As such, compliance with this Code is expected and its standards implemented into the business practices and supply chains of all Suppliers engaged by Hino.

 Connect with Us